doj/dracopy/README.md

 | Char | Description |
 | ---- | ----------- |
 | r    | reading an odd sector, if the track has more than 25 sectors
-| R    | reading a sector, reading even sector if the track has more than 25 sectors
+| R    | reading a sector or reading even sector if the track has more than 25 sectors
 | w    | writing an odd sector, if the track has more than 25 sectors
-| W    | writing a sector, writing even sector if the track has more than 25 sectors
+| W    | writing a sector or writing even sector if the track has more than 25 sectors
-| o (lowercase o) | the sector data contains only 0 bytes, the sector is written
+| o (lowercase o) | the sector data (254 bytes) contains only 0 bytes
-| O (uppercase O) | the sector contains only 0 bytes, the sector is not written in optimized diskcopy
+| O (uppercase O) | the whole sector (256 bytes) contains only 0 bytes
+| e    | error while reading the sector
-| E    | error while reading or writing the sector
+| E    | error while writing the sector
-| 0..9 | sector is partially used 0-99%
+| 0..9 | sector was written and is only partially used, 0% - 99%
-| !    | sector with an invalid link to the next sector (track too large)
+| !    | sector was written and contains an invalid link to the next sector (track too large)

-When the optimized diskcopy is used (key 'D') sectors which are all zero bytes will not be written to the target disk.
+When the optimized diskcopy is used (key 'D') sectors which are all zero bytes (status char uppercase 'O') will not be written to the target disk.
 This will decrease the copy time by only writing sectors with data.

 ### Format